sotch-pr35mac/syng/README.md

     - View character stroke order animations to study writing characters

 ## __What's new?__
-These are some of the enchancements included in Syng v1.3.0.
+These are few feature additions and visual changes in v1.4.0.
 For a full list of changes, see [the changelog](https://github.com/sotch-pr35mac/syng/blob/master/CHANGELOG.md).
-1. Clipboard and Web Reader
+1. Character Breakdown
-2. Help Menu
+2. Visual Enhancements
-3. Updated Dictionary Database
-4. Minor Bug Fixes

 ## __Screenshots__
 More screenshots available on [the Syng website](http://syngdict.com).